msadoq/project-js/GPCCHS_D_SVR/src/server/src/impl/js/server/docs/FLOWS.md

 1. Loop on each value
    2. Determine if incoming queryId exists in connectedData models
    3. Mark connectedData model interval as received if isEndOfQuery
-   4. Insert payloads in cacheJson model
+   4. Insert payloads in timebasedData model
    5. Send data to HSC main process (=>HSC)

 **Pub/sub data arriving (onSubscriptionData)**